apache/accumulo-website/_posts/blog/2019-11-04-checkstyle-import-control.md

 </import-control>
 ```
 This file configures the ImportControl module to only allow packages that are declared public API.

+## Hold the line

+Adding this to an existing project may expose usage of non public Accumulo API's.
+It may take more time than is available
+to fix those at first, but do not let this discourage adding this plugin.
+One possible way to proceed is to allow the
+currently used non-public APIs in a commented section of import-control.xml noting these are temporarily allowed until
+they can be removed.
+This strategy prevents new usages of non-public APIs while allowing time to work on fixing the current
+ usages of non public APIs.
+Also, if you don't want your project failing to build because of this, you can add ```<failOnViolation>false</failOnViolation>```
+to the maven-checkstyle-plugin configuration.

 [SemVer]:  https://semver.org/
 [api]: {{ site.baseurl }}/api/